Meet the WFM RD&A Staff

 Fort Collins, CO

 Erin Noonan-Wright graduated with a bachelor of science in Forestry from UC Berkeley.
-After working seasonally cruising timber for Sierra Pacific Industries and as a ski instructor at Alpine Meadows, Lake Tahoe, she returned to graduate school at the University of Nevada Reno and received a master of science in Environmental Resource Sciences.
-The focus of her thesis research was on spatial fire behavior modeling using FARSITE to evaluate fuel treatments in the Eastern Sierras.
+After working seasonally cruising timber for Sierra Pacific Industries and as a ski instructor at Alpine Meadows, Lake Tahoe, she returned to graduate school at the University of Nevada Reno and received a master of science in Environmental Resource Sciences with a focus on spatial fire modeling.
 She worked for Point Reyes National Seashore as a Fire/GIS specialist and the USFS Adaptive Management Services Enterprise Team (AMSET) analyzing spatial fire and fuels data for 4 years.
-In 2006, she left the federal government and worked as a consultant with Systems for Environmental Management (SEM) in conjunction with the Fire Science Lab in Missoula, MT.
-After 3 years of consulting on fire ecology, behavior, and effects related research, she has returned to the federal government as a fire application specialist working for Wildland Fire Management Research and Development (WFM RDA) in Missoula Montana where she currently works.
-She worked seasonally fighting fire on hotshot crews; a wildland fire module; and worked on a fire behavior assessment team doing real-time wildland fire research.
+In 2006, she left the federal government and worked as a consultant with Systems for Environmental Management (SEM) in conjunction with the Fire Science Lab in Missoula, MT and fought fire for a few years on hotshot crews and a wildland fire use module.
+In 2009, she accepted a position as an analyst with the WFM RDA; and in 2019, accepted a position as a Fire Management Specialist working on the next version of the Wildland Fire Decision Support System (WFDSS).
+She is currently in the last stages of obtaining her Ph.D from the University of Montana focusing her research on characterizations of risk using data stored in WFDSS.
+In her free time, she can be seen running on trails around Missoula or running after her two daughters down the street.

 Kim Ernstrom - Lead Fire Application Specialist